flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/online/junior-english.md

 description: English for a head start in academic success!
 program-post-content: >-
   Students who begin their intensive English studies at a younger age have a great head start on academic success.
-Available for students age 10 and up, Essential English for Juniors is a fast-moving program that covers the fundamental English skills and beyond.
+Available for students age 10 to 15, Essential English for Juniors is a fast-moving program that covers the fundamental English skills and beyond.
 Students will enjoy engaging lessons with a curriculum designed specifically for younger students.
 Each lesson